MrOnlineCoder/SeamlessNodejsTemplate/README.md

 Yes, but I would not recommend it.
 Manually describing entities with interfaces and creating a matching database separately schema allows:

 * Your entities to be "crystal-clear" of any database-related stuff.
 They are just objects with data, nothing more.
-* Easily separate your entities definition into a package for shader usage by other projects, including frontend
+* Easily separate your entities definition into a package for shared usage by other projects, including frontend
-* Allows possibly extending later to rich domain model.
+* Allows possibly extending later to rich domain model without making it dirty

 ## Can I use Passport for authentication?

-**NO!** Passport is a huge bloat and another piece of spaghetti code.
+**NO!** Passport is a huge bloat and another piece of decade-old spaghetti code.
 Handle your authentication yourself, it's not that hard.
 Writing OAuth integrations with Google, Facebook, etc is also easy.
 This will save you a lot of time and headache in the future.

 ## How would I approach writing an API integration with external system?